hhaidrr/notes/product-engineering/product_engineering_framework.md

 - **Abstract algorithm**
     - Find the abstract version of the algorithm.
 This is what allows us to extract general strategic value (value strategy/algorithm) out of these historical
     *implementations*.
+        - Each documented event in a timeline index for an industry marks a point of significant adoption towards the solving of an existing con with the previous way of doing things.
+This will start to develop a list of con solving algorithms which can be abstracted.